Wind-WindKids/winding/samples/sophieandwind/ice.md

 Morning light, watercolor softness, a window with indistinct morning light, no people on the image

 --
 abroad: spread, landscape-oriented
 --
 @left: page, text
-A month later, Sophie was curled up on her couch in Paris,
+That day, Sophie was curled up on her couch in Paris,
 scrolling without really watching.

 An old Pixar movie kept popping out on her phone —